LEADING OFF: Nats have 3 positives, no opener Friday

 RUSTY RUNNER

 The World Series champion Los Angeles Dodgers struggled with the basics on opening day — Cody Bellinger cleared the fence with an apparent homer in the third inning at Colorado, but he was called out after lapping teammate Justin Turner.
-Turner thought outfielder Raimel Tapia had robbed Bellinger of a homer, but the ball bounced off his glove.
+Turner thought outfielder Raimel Tapia had robbed Bellinger’s homer, but the ball bounced off his glove.

 Reigning NL Cy Young Award winner Trevor Bauer will make his first start in Dodger Blue, facing Rockies right-hander Antonio Senzatela.